SalesConnection/Caction-Support/docs/Access_Submitted_Public_Form.md

       <img src="img/View_Submitted_Public_Form_Step_2.png" alt="Access Submitted Public Form Step 2">
    </p>

-   *Note: If you want to use another way to filter Public Form, click "Filter Table Record".<br><br>
+   *Note: Note: If you want to further narrow down the results, you can click on "Filter Table Record".<br><br>

 3. Select the filter value you want to view.